futuregrid/manual/_sources/contributing.txt

   * Previously pages of the FG manual were edited directly in drupal on our portal.
-However, editors were abusing our wysiwyg editor by pasting and copying text from thrird party edirors such as word into the drupal editor.
-Unfortunately, this lead to inconsistent formating and severe problems by editing documents.
+However, editors were abusing our wysiwyg editor by pasting and copying text from third party editors such as word into the drupal editor.
+Unfortunately, this lead to inconsistent formatting and severe problems by editing documents.
 We also discovered issues at times when documents were edited by multiple editors at the same time.

-  * While using RST we avoid inconsistent formating.
+  * While using RST we avoid inconsistent formatting.

   * While using git we use a much better tracking feature for parallel edits,

   * While using RST we have a nice search feature.

-  * While using RST we can integrate autogenerate documentation form FutureGrid code we develop such as RAIN and cloudmesh.
+  * While using RST we can integrate auto-generate documentation form FutureGrid code we develop such as RAIN and cloudmesh.

 * Why not use Word and skydrive?

   * Our team has rich experience with skydrive and Word.
-However word does not provide a publication framework for our manaul that is maintained by a highly distributed team.
-Although skydrive can be a help to share directories, we still have to enable the creation of a single consistemnt manaul.
+However word does not provide a publication framework for our manual that is maintained by a highly distributed team.
+Although skydrive can be a help to share directories, we still have to enable the creation of a single consistent manual.
 We also experienced issues with large groups on microsoft skydrive.
 As most contributions come from developers that have already accounts on github, they do not have to create new accounts on skydrive.
 Furthermore, not all developers have access to word.
-Howvere RST documents are editor independent.
-You can edit them with Word, emacs, vi, vim, or whtever other text editor you like.
+However RST documents are editor independent.
+You can edit them with Word, emacs, vi, vim, or whatever other text editor you like.
 Thus the good news is if you like to use word to edit the documentation you can.

+* I am having difficulties understanding this how can I get help?

+  * Please contact Gregor von Laszewski at laszewski@gmail.com he can schedule an in person meeting in Bloomington, IN or a google hangout meeting.

 Publication of the Manual
 --------------------------

-The manual will be automatically upgraded once a change to git is committed.
-However, this feture is currently disabled and will become available in January of 2014 again.
+The manual will be automatically updates once a day

-The current method is to e-mail laszewski@gmail.com for an update request while describing which files have been changed so a review can tke place and the publication script can be invoked.
+Additionally you can e-mail laszewski@gmail.com for an update request while describing which files have been changed so a review can take place and the publication script can be invoked.
 We have not put this script into the repository in order to avoid accidental changes.